Coronado Island Film Festival

+The Coronado Island Film Festival (CIFF) is an annual film festival held in Coronado, California, a resort city across San Diego Bay from downtown San Diego.

+Location

-The Coronado Island Film Festival (CIFF) is an annual film festival based in Coronado, a resort city across the San Diego Bay from downtown San Diego.
-It consists of a four-day festival in November – and a monthly year-round "Classic Movie Series" – at venues across the island including the iconic Hotel Del Coronado, once known as Hollywood's Playground.
+It consists of a four-day festival in November – and a monthly year-round "Classic Movie Series" – at venues across the island including the Hotel Del Coronado, once known as Hollywood's playground.

 History

 Film critic and author Leonard Maltin has served as Honorary Head Juror since the inaugural event in 2016.

 On November 11, 2018, Jack Lemmon's son Chris, an actor and entertainer in his own right, fell seriously ill due to a lung condition at the festival.
 He was unable to accept an award on behalf of his father at the Hotel Del Coronado because he had to receive an immediate double lung transplant.

-Notable Films
+Notable films

 The first opening night film in 2015 was The Finest Hours starring Chris Pine.
 In 2017, Darkest Hour starring Gary Oldman opened the festival.
 In 2021, notable films included C'mon C'mon (Opening Night), King Richard (Centerpiece) and Julia (Closing Night).
 In 2021, Pig and 7 Days won the Audience and Jury awards respectively.
 In 2022, the audience award for Best Narrative Feature went to She Said.
+In 2023, Robot Dreams won the audience award for Best Animated Feature.